 The endangered Appalachian elktoe mussel is found both above and below the dam, and removal will help reconnect the bisected population.
 Dam removal will provide access to upstream habitat to the sicklefin redhorse.
 This migratory fish is found in the lower reaches of the Tuckasegee River and is the focus of efforts to boost its numbers, including creating a population that will swim into habitat made available by dam removal.

 For the past century, nearly a mile of the river has sat impounded behind Dillsboro Dam.
 The biological impact of the reservoir can be seen in the face the elktoe is found above and below, but not in the reservoir, and biologists found 11 species of fish in the reservoir, while the river immediately below held 38 and the river stretch above had 24.
 Restoring the reservoir to a free-flowing river will make this reach usable to a suite of native fish and other aquatic animals.

-For WNCW and the U.S. fish & Wildlife Service, this is Gary Peeples.
+For WNCW and the U.S. fish and Wildlife Service, this is Gary Peeples.